MolSSI-Education/python-package-best-practices/_episodes/06-collaboration.md

 ~~~
 {: .bash}

 Here, the last line indicates that we are pushing to `origin` (our fork) to the `sodium` branch.
 The branch name you type in place of sodium should match the name of the branch you are working on.
-If you view your repository on GitHub, you should now see that you have another branch in addition to the master branch.
+If you view your repository on GitHub, you should now see that you have another branch in addition to the main branch.

 <center><img src="../fig/github_workflows/push_branch.png"></center>